oktaysenkan/monicon/README.md

 ## Supported Iconify Icons

 The react-native-iconify library supports all of Iconify's icons.
-You can find all the supported icons on [Iconify's official website](https://icon-sets.iconify.design/)
+You can find all the supported icons on [Iconify&#39;s official website](https://icon-sets.iconify.design/)

 ## Troubleshooting